Six Wheels on My Wagon

-Six Wheels on My Wagon is the second album by British electronic music group Fluke, released on 7 October 1993.
-The title parodies that of the song "Three Wheels on My Wagon", from the early 1960s.
+Six Wheels on My Wagon is the second studio album by British electronic music group Fluke, released on 7 October 1993.
+The title parodies the song "Three Wheels on My Wagon".
 The most prominent track on the album, "Slid" is featured in the 1993 Phillip Noyce film Sliver as well as being a club favourite of popular DJ Sasha.

 Overview

 At the early stage in their career, the band realized that they would experience the greatest artistic freedom if they had their own recording studio and took it upon themselves to obtain their own premises.
 This was an asset which, according to Fugler, proved invaluable in coordinating the "wider pool of people — musicians and friends — that we draw on to help".

 After a two-year break, Fluke returned with what became a breakthrough into mainstream popular music when, in 1993, they released the single "Slid".
 This became an instant club classic when it was picked up by DJ Sasha who liked it so much that he included three separate remixes of it on his Renaissance album.
 This burst of success was followed by two further singles, "Electric Guitar" and "Groovy Feeling", and, in the same year, the release of the group's second album, Six Wheels on My Wagon.

 This new album was a distinctly house music production, with uplifting riffs and ambient effects, as opposed to the techno style of their previous release.
 The album was structured so that the more accessible "pop" tracks were to be found at the beginning of the album and the more ambitious ambient works towards the end.